ddella/OpenSSL/Public Key Anatomy/README.md

 ```
 The top left side of the table is the output of the preceding command.
 The top righ side of the table is the hexadecimal representation of the base64 PEM file.
 The bottom portion of the table represents the decoded values of every fields in an RSA public key.
 Representation of an RSA 512-bit public key in hexadecimal.
-This is incomplete for now.
 ![Alt text](/images/rsa-pub-key-hex.jpg "RSA Public key in hex format")
 ## OpenSSL ASN.1 Parser
 OpenSSL includes an ASN.1 parser.
 The numbers is the first column are in hexadecimal.
 They represent the byte offset of the binary public key file.